compilers-course-materials/starter-boa/README.md

 that describes how to think of implementing ANF in some detail, and gives examples of the pieces of the implementation.

+### A Note on Scope

+For this assignment, you can assume that all variables have different names.
+That means in particular you don't need to worry about nested instances of variables with the same name, duplicates within a list, etc.  The combination of these with `anf` causes some complications that go beyond our goals for this assignment.

 ### Testing Functions

 As before, @tt{t} and @tt{te} test the compiler end-to-end, checking for